Samuelcy/nodejs-practice/README.md

-# Sample nodeJS Practice
+# Sample Node.js Practice

-Welcome to my nodeJS practice repository!
+Welcome to my Node.js practice repository!
 This repository contains all the nodeJS code I practiced from the comprehensive course on "Node.js and TypeScript Essentials: From Beginner to Advance"

 Certificate no: UC-X